ThiagoValmir/ThiagoValmir/README.md

 # Hi there!
-I'm Thiago, a mobile developer specializing in Flutter.!
+I'm Thiago, a mobile developer specializing in Flutter!

  - With a background in front-end development—CSS, JavaScript, HTML, and React.
  - I'm now diving into Flutter to craft captivating mobile experiences.